 When talking about Beatnik style subculture as the one represented by those “know-nothing bohemians,” one needs to have in mind that this was some kind of a stereotype generated by various media outlets throughout the years of the 1950s to 1960s.
 However, the following paragraphs of this article will show that the beatnik subculture relied more on some superficial aspects of the so-called Beat Generation – “those intellectual rebels” literary movement that began with Jack Kerouac in the 1940s.

-Beat Generation was a great bunch of early hipsters, who did not accept the usual ideas and rules of that time American society.
+Beat Generation was a great bunch of early hipsters, who did not accept the general ideas and rules of that time American society.
 Central elements of Beat culture were a rejection of standard narrative values, adoration of the American and Eastern religions, refusal of materialism, experimentation with psychedelic drugs, sexual liberation and exploration of everything and everywhere.

-Beat Generation embodied an image of life that looked like a constant dangerous funny game – to be either condemned or imitated.
+Beat Generation embodied an image of life that looked like a constant danger, funny game – to be either condemned or imitated.
 Even though we may presume now that the mentioned images did not accurately reflect the reality of the Beat movement, stereotypical looks created by the media are still subconsciously in our heads.
 And as for style inspiration, it is regaining popularity and becoming a booming trend nowadays.
-Superficially or not, many want to be the new intellectual rebels sitting in their favourite bohemian café.
+Superficially or not, many want to be the new intellectual rebels sitting in their favorite bohemian café.